 - Development of income-generating activities compatible with conservation

-- Research and education (conservation awareness and adult learning)
+- Research and education (conservation awareness and adult training)

 Role of ADAP and project concepts

-In this context, ADAP sees its role in supporting long-term processes which aim at :
+In this context, ADAP believes its role to support long-term processes includes:

-– encouraging the organisation of local communities to enable them to request a retrocession of their rights to protected areas and resour,
+– Promoting the organization of local communities.
+This enables them to request a return of their rights to land and resources.

-– supporting local initiatives to increase revenues from sustainable activities in these areas.
+– Supporting local initiatives to increase income from sustainable activities in their territories.

-ADAP considers it important to support two main dynamics in a participatory manner:
+ADAP considers it important as a partner to support two main dynamics:

-- Generate income compatible with the conservation of species and habitats
+- Income generation compatible with the conservation of natural habitats and their species

 Sustainable Development Goals 2030

-ADAP’s activities meet the Sustainable Development Goals n° 8, 10, 11, 12, 13, 15, 16, 17, adopted in September 2015 by the 193 Member States of the United Nations (UN).
-ADAP has been active in these fields since the end of the 1990s, and this demonstrates the vanguard spirit that has animated the association since its inception.
+ADAP’s activities are in line with the Sustainable Development Goals 8, 10, 11, 12, 13, 15, 16, and 17, adopted in September 2015 by the 193 United Nations Member States.
+ADAP has been active in these areas since the end of the 1990s, demonstrating the association’s avant-garde spirit since its inception.